codecasts/php-alpine/README.md

 - **Additional Extensions**

-This section will keep being updated as more extension are added.
+This section will be updated as more extension are added.

 `php7-apcu` `php7-imagick` `php7-libsodium` `php7-memcached`
 `php7-mongodb` `php7-redis` `php7-xdebug`